Zanamivir is used to treat infections caused by viruses. Find out how to take it safely and possible side effects. Zanamivir is also called Relenza.

 What is zanamivir?

-- If you already have signs and symptoms of the flu, zanamivir helps to reduce symptoms such as fever, chills, stuffy nose, cough, sore throat, aches, and tiredness.
+- If you already have signs and symptoms of the flu, zanamivir helps to reduce symptoms such as fever, chills, stuffy nose, cough, sore throat, aches and tiredness.
 It shortens the time to recover from the flu by 12 to 24 hours.

-- Zanamivir is not a substitute for the flu vaccine.
-Getting the flu vaccine is the best way to protect against getting the flu and to control the spread of the flu.
+- Getting the flu vaccine is the best way to protect against getting the flu and to control the spread of the flu.
+Zanamivir is not a substitute for the flu vaccine.

-- The dose of zanamivir is different depending on whether it is used to treat influenza or prevent influenza.
+The dose of zanamivir is different depending on whether it is used to treat influenza or prevent influenza.

-- The usual dose of zanamivir is 2 inhalations once daily for 10 days.
+|To prevent influenza||2 inhalations once daily for 10 days.

-- In some cases zanamivir can be continued for up to 28 days during an influenza epidemic.
+In some cases zanamivir can be continued for up to 28 days during an influenza epidemic.

-- Always take your zanamivir exactly as your doctor has told you.
-The pharmacy label on your medicine will tell you how much zanamivir to take, how often to take it, and any special instructions.
+Always take your zanamivir exactly as your doctor has told you.
+The pharmacy label on your medicine will tell you how much zanamivir to take, how often to take it and any special instructions.

 How to take zanamivir

-- Your doctor or pharmacist will show you how to use the disk inhaler.
+Zanamivir is a powder to be used with a special disk inhaler.
+The powder is in blisters in a foil disc to put into the disk inhaler.
+Your doctor or pharmacist will show you how to use the disk inhaler.
 The following is a guide:

-- Remove the cover on the disk inhaler.
+- Remove the cover on your inhaler.

-- Puncture one medication blister.
+- Puncture one foil blister.

-- Breathe out all the way through your mouth, put the mouthpiece into your mouth, and breathe in through your mouth as deeply as you can.
+- Breathe out all the way through your mouth, put the mouthpiece into your mouth and breathe in through your mouth as deeply as you can.
 This will draw the medication into your lungs.

 - Hold your breath for a few seconds.

 - If you forget your dose, take it as soon as you remember that day.
-But, if it is nearly time for your next dose, just take the next dose at the right time.
+But if it is nearly time for your next dose, just take the next dose at the right time.
 Do not take double the dose.

 |Side effects||What should I do?|